AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 ## **6. Agile Methodologies** ##
 The team has used the Agile Methodology to continuously develop the following report, situational analysis, models, diagrams and benefits for the proposed call management system.
 Iterations are conducted through weekly virtual online team meetings where individual progressions are voiced, potential issues are raised and tasks are assigned for the following scrum iteration.
 Consequently, the agile process fosters growth, team coordination, communication and understanding of the current status of the project according to changing requirements, newly found insights, emotional and mental workloads, and learning points.
 Each individual within the team is self-organised meaning that given their task, they have the decision on how they would like to accomplish their work.
 Assigned roles for this project are as follows: the Product Owner (Subject Coordinator), the Scrum Master (Andrew Do), and the Development Team (Adam Kondonis, Louis Henderson, and Nimrod Ktalav).
 The product owner will be liaised with if any issues or additional inquiries are required for the report, the scrum master is responsible for ensuring that scrum is used and that the development team is able to self-organise themselves and the development team is collectively responsible for the performance and progression of the project.

+Scrum is defined by the development process that is unpredictable and requires adaptation.
 The weekly sprints for this agile process were the periods that each task is assigned from the backlog.
 Each sprint involved furthering the development and understanding of the call management system.
 At the beginning, a sprint planning forecasted the product backlog of items that needed to be completed including the problem analysis, design thinking process and required model diagrams.
 The sprint review was taken place to ensure that the project is aligning with the user requirements from the product owner.
 Lastly, the sprint retrospective occured at the end of each sprint to examine the ways that the team could improve the features of the call system.
 With each backlogged item, there is an associated user story as shown in Section 8.
 The finalisation of the agile process occured when every member of the team has unanimously agreed that there is no more work to do.
 These guidelines were followed through the entirety of this project as shown in the github version control, the backlog of issues and the continuous development of models using draw.io.

 ## **7. Key Assumptions** ##
 *	The company will continue to operate during the switch of new information system